izaguirrejoe/AoC2020/README.md

 # AoC2020
-My personal solutions to AoC 2020
+My personal solutions to Advent of 2020